ffund/digitaldivide/README.md

 Those nodes are then set up and ready with the correct characteristics.

+#Using ATC to model the specified household's netowork characteristics

 Follow instructions [here](https://witestlab.poly.edu/blog/2g-tuesdays-emulating-realistic-network-conditions-in-emerging-markets/) to set up the ATC web browsing part of the experiment.

+Test that you have everything set up correctly by browsing under the provided profiles to check that the internet is being shaped

 Once finished with that: cd ~/augmented-traffic-control/utils/profiles on an openvpn node

 Add a new file titled (anything).json and copy the contents under "Rspec written to file" and ending with "}" to the new file in profiles.

+run: cd ..

-cd .. and then run bash restore-profiles.sh localhost:8000
+and then run: bash restore-profiles.sh localhost:8000

 Refresh http://10.8.0.1:8000, and you should see your new profile